MonkeManX/monkemanx.github.io/content/tangled_thoughts/Female_Leopard.md

 </figure>
 {{< /rawhtml >}}

-Female Leopard (1985) is a Japanese erotica film that delivers exactly what you'd expect.
+A japanese erotica film that delivers exactly what you'd expect.
 The only noteworthy aspect is that the main actress maintains the same facial expression throughout the entire movie.
 6/10.